hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + You leverage the idea of a primary window versus an auxiliary window.
 One provides access to your full feature set, while the other helps users complete a focused, singular task and is usually closed afterwards.
 - Full multitasking suport.
 - Home screen quick action support.
-- If you offer a sign in, Sing in with Apple is included.
+- If you offer a sign in, Sign in with Apple is included.
     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.
 - You have custom `UIPointerInteraction` support if your app needs it, and your interface supports cursor support correctly.